py2many/py2many/README.md

 C++14 is historically the first language to be supported.
 C++17 is now required for some features.

-Preliminary support exists for D, Julia, Kotlin, Nim, Go, Dart and V.
+Preliminary support exists for Julia, Kotlin, Nim, Go, Dart, V, and D.

 py2many can also emit Python 3 code that includes inferred type annotations, and revisions to the syntax intended to simplify parsing of the code.